 Forty-four endemic countries in Africa and Latin America, with a combined population of over 900 million, are at risk.
 In Africa, an estimated 508 million people live in 31 countries at risk.
 The remaining population at risk are in 13 countries in Latin America, with Bolivia, Brazil, Colombia, Ecuador and Peru at greatest risk.

-There are an estimated 200 000 cases of yellow fever (causing 30 000 deaths) worldwide each year.
 Small numbers of imported cases occur in countries free of yellow fever.
 Although the disease has never been reported in Asia, the region is at risk because the conditions required for transmission are present there.
-In the past centuries (XVII to XIX), outbreaks of yellow fever were reported in North America ( New York, Philadelphia, Charleston, New Orleans, etc) and Europe (Ireland, England, France, Italy, Spain and Portugal).
+In the past centuries (XVII to XIX), outbreaks of yellow fever were reported in North America (Charleston, New Orleans, New York, Philadelphia, etc) and Europe (England, France, Ireland, Italy, Portugal and Spain).

 The yellow fever virus is an arbovirus of the flavivirus genus, and the mosquito is the primary vector.
 It carries the virus from one host to another, primarily between monkeys, from monkeys to humans, and from person to person.